FoodStandardsAgency/food_gov_uk_d8/drupal/web/modules/custom/fsa_notify/README.md

 ## Known bugs

-* In very rare cases people may get two non-overlapping digests for same period of time.
+* In very rare cases people may get two non-overlapping digests for same period.
 It may happen when the system is not able to send all messages out in one cron shot (very exceptional cases).
-And inbetween multiple attempts there is added new content which goes to the digest.
+And in between multiple attempts there is added new content which goes to the digest.
 Likelihood for this event is virtually nonexistent as sending is expected almost always to succeed (within say 15min) in first attempt and there are only few alerts per day.

 ## Configuration